facelessuser/coloraide/docs/src/markdown/colors/index.md

     **Inputs:**
     :
-        Parsed input and string output formats support all valid CSS forms.
-In addition, we also allow the `#!css-color color()` function format using the custom name `#!css-color --oklab`:
+        Oklab is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --oklab`:

         ```css-color
-        oklab(l a b / a)          // Oklab function
         color(--oklab l a b / a)  // Color function
         ```

+        !!! tip "CSS adding Oklab":
+            It seems CSS will be adding Oklab, but we've held off on exposing the official CSS syntax to see there will be any changes in regards to scaling channels, etc.

         When manually creating a color via raw data or specifying a color space as a parameter in a function, the color space name is always used: